VladMarian/AngularTourOfHeroes/README.md

-Tutorial's information belongs to the Angular Developers.
-I've merely learnt from it.
+Tutorial belongs to the Angular Developers.
+I've merely learnt from it and practised my skills doing it.

 # AngularTourOfHeroes